stefanoverna/graphql8/guides/development.md

 #### Search Index

-GraphQL-Ruby's search index is powered by Algolia.
+GraphQL8-Ruby's search index is powered by Algolia.
 To update the index, you need the API key in an environment variable:

 ```
 $ export ALGOLIA_API_KEY=...